Anxiety and Generalized Anxiety Disorder (GAD)

 Seeking Help for GAD

-If you or someone you know is struggling with excessive worry or anxiety, seeking professional help is an important first step.
+If you or someone you know is struggling with excessive worry or anxiety, seeking a mental health specialist for help is an important first step.
 Early intervention can improve outcomes and lead to better management of symptoms.
 Look for a licensed mental health professional experienced in treating anxiety disorders, particularly using evidence-based therapies like CBT or ACT.
-It’s important to find a therapist with whom you feel comfortable, as a strong therapeutic relationship is key to successful treatment.
+It's important to find an anxiety therapist with whom you feel comfortable, as a strong therapeutic relationship is key to successful treatment.